Road signs in Hong Kong: Design and language

 Road signs in Hong Kong closely follow those used in the United Kingdom, and complies with the Vienna Convention on Road Signs and Signals, a legacy of the city's previous British overseas territory status.
 Signs normally use the Transport Medium typeface on dark backgrounds or Transport Heavy on light backgrounds, which is identical to the use in the United Kingdom, and many current and former British Overseas Territories.

 Road signs placed in the 2000s to 2010s commonly use Arial Narrow or Helvetica, with or without a modified letter 'l'; street signs sometimes also use Helvetica.
-The newest signs built after 2016 have increasingly resumed the use of Transport; some signs on recently completed expressways use Transport Heavy on dark backgrounds.
+The newest signs built after 2016 have increasingly resumed the use of the Transport typeface; some signs on recently completed expressways use Transport Heavy on dark backgrounds.

-Writing system on the traffic signs comprises British English and traditional Chinese characters, two official languages of Hong Kong, in an order of English above Traditional Chinese characters.
+Traffic signs are typically in English and Chinese (in traditional Chinese characters), the two official languages of Hong Kong, with English displayed above Chinese.

 Since 1984, arrows (including some without barbs) are identical to their British counterparts used on some signs.
-Prior to 1984 and after 1973, arrows are identical to their Ugandan counterparts used on some signs such as Turn Left, No Right Turn or One-way Traffic.
+Between 1973 and 1984, arrows are used on some signs such as Turn Left, No Right Turn or One-way Traffic.
 Prior to 1973, signs were in the pre-Worboys style with a couple of differences.

-Warnings
+Warning

 Signs warning of hazardous conditions or dangerous situations (e.g. "Intersection" or "Steep incline ahead" bear a black-on-white symbol inside a red-bordered triangle (point uppermost).